Repeated Multimarket Contact with Private Monitoring: A Belief-Free Approach: Introduction

-In contrast, this paper considers a different, but realistic noisy situation where players do not share common information on each other's past history, i.e., \textit{private} monitoring where each player may observe a different signal.
-For example, although a firm cannot directly observe its rival's action, e.g., prices, it can observe a noisy signal, e.g., its rival's sales amounts.
-Analytical studies on this class of games have not been very successful.
-Though the repeated PD with observation errors has been extensively studied, most papers assume public monitoring in the literature of economics~\cite{mailath:2006}.
-This is because finding equilibria in such games has been considered to be extremely hard.
-Indeed, it requires very complicated statistical inferences to estimate the history a player reaches at a period and to compute the continuation payoff from the period on~\cite{kandori:2010}.
-Notably, a \textit{belief-free} approach has successfully established a general characterization where an equilibrium strategy is constructed so that a player's belief (about her opponent) does not matter~\cite{ely:jet:2002,ely:econo:2005}. \aiseries However, it is not obvious whether the belief-free approach is helpful in examining the effects of multimarket contact, because we want to deal with any number of markets.
-Its tractability may be lost if the number of markets increases, so that the number of available actions exponentially increases. \mdseries
+Analytical studies on this class of games have not been very successful~\cite{mailath:2006}.
+This is because characterizing all equilibria or identifying optimal equilibria in games with private monitoring is extremely hard.
+Indeed, equilibrium candidates may be so complicated as to be represented only by automaton strategies with a very large state space, and the complexity, together with privacy of the other player's signals, would require very involved statistical inferences to estimate the other player's history at any period and to check optimality of the continuation strategy~\cite{kandori:2010}.
+Notably, a \textit{belief-free} approach has successfully established a general characterization where an equilibrium strategy is constructed so that the statistical inferences do not matter~\cite{ely:jet:2002,ely:econo:2005}.
+However, it is not obvious whether the belief-free approach is helpful in examining the effects of multimarket contact.
+This is because we want to deal with any number of markets, which causes the number of available actions to exponentially increase and may diminish its tractability.

-\aiseries The goal of this paper is to answer the following question: under multimarket contact with private monitoring, can we find a particular class of strategies which can sustain a better outcome than an equilibrium strategy for a single market? \mdseries For a benchmark, we focus on a strategy found by Ely and V\"{a}lim\"{a}ki~\cite{ely:jet:2002} that attains the optimal payoff among belief-free equilibria in PD.
-Figure~\ref{fig:EV} illustrates the strategy, which we call EV, as a variant of the well-known tit-for-tat strategy. \footnote{Here, $g$ or $b$ is a private signal, which is a noisy observation of opponent actions $C$ or $D$. $\varepsilon_R$ or $\varepsilon_P$ represents the transition probability between states.
-We omit the remaining ones.}

-To the best of our knowledge, we are the first to construct a strategy designed for multiple markets whose per-market equilibrium payoffs exceed one for a single market.
-First, we construct an entirely novel strategy whose behavior is specified by a nonlinear function of the signal configurations.
-Precisely, a player chooses her action at a period according to in which markets she receives bad signals at the previous period.
-We call this class of the strategies \textit{nonlinear transition, partial defection} (NTPD).
-Then, we show that the per-market equilibrium payoff improves when the number of markets is sufficiently large via the theoretical and numerical analysis.